 Your cantrips gain another damage die, now having three dice each.
 You can also choose another Cantrip – we already picked out the best ones, so just get whichever one you like the most.

-You can use the Spreading Spores Bonus Action, which seeds an area with spores that 2d8 Necrotic Damage per turn to enemies who inhale them.
+You can use the bg3 spreading spores icon Spreading Spores Bonus Action, which seeds an area with spores that 2d8 Necrotic Damage per turn to enemies who inhale them.
 The spores do not affect you or your allies.
 Note that you need to have Symbiotic Entity active in order to use Spreading Spores.

 Finally, you can choose one more Druid spell to prepare.
-I recommend picking up Mass Cure Wounds, which lets you target several allies (including yourself) with healing at the same time.
+I recommend picking up mass cure wounds icon bg3 Mass Cure Wounds, which lets you target several allies (including yourself) with healing at the same time.

 Level 11

-Sunbeam is a very powerful spell that deals high Radiant damage in a long line-shaped AOE.
+bg3 sunbeam icon Sunbeam is a very powerful spell that deals high bg3 radiant icon Radiant Damage in a long line-shaped AOE.
 You can recast it each turn, as long as you maintain Concentration.
 We recommend choosing this spell at Level 11.

 Level 12